At-Home Cortisol Test

 Because of cortisol’s rhythmic pattern, testing at only one point in the day does not provide a full picture.
 Rather, collecting multiple data points throughout the day is the best way to accurately assess your cortisol pattern.

-Our at-home cortisol test (coming in October!) looks at six points throughout the day via saliva collection:
+Our at-home cortisol test looks at six points throughout the day via saliva collection:

 1. Immediately upon waking